mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 0-current_working_directory - a script that prints the absolute path name of the current working directory.
 - 1-listit - a script to Display the contents list of your current directory.
 - 2-bring_me_home -  a script that changes the working directory to the user’s home directory (without using shell variables).
-- 3-listfiles - a script to Display current directory contents in a long format
+- 3-listfiles - a script to Display current directory contents in a long format.
+- 4-listmorefiles - a script to Display current directory contents, including hidden files (starting with .).
+Use the long format.